muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 #### Create Telegraf DaemonSet

-We will create DaemonSet instead of Deployment resource as one of the benefit of using DaemonSet is that, it will create a POD automatically when a new node is added to the cluster.
-However you can still use deployment as well as we are only using minikube with a single node.
+We will create a DaemonSet instead of Deployment resource as one of the benefit of using DaemonSet is that, it will create a POD automatically when a new node is added to the cluster.
+However you can still use deployment as well, since we are only using minikube with a single node.

+telegraf-daemonSet.yaml

 ```yaml
 ---